 Layering Drum Sounds using Multiple Layers

-Learn how to layer drum sounds using multiple layers and in parallel!
+Learn how to layer drum sounds by using multiple layers and with parallel processing.

 Layering drum sounds is a great way to create new and unique drum textures and the process helps aspiring producers to carve out a reputation as a sound designer.
 Although it could be termed as a production process layering drum sounds borders on the edge of sound design as many of the processes used are shared by both crafts.